Click on a subject heading below to view questions and answers relating to our query.

 Should you have any further questions, please contact +919891615776

-Physiotherapists are qualified professional trained to assess, diagnose and Treat injuries, pain and disabilities related to the musculoskeletal system.
+Ans.
+Physiotherapists are qualified professionals trained to assess, diagnose and treat injuries, pain, and disabilities related to the musculoskeletal system.

+Ans.
 On your initial consultation, a thorough subjective and objective examination of your condition will be performed by one of our Physiotherapists.
 The hands-on’ assessment will allow us to structure a suitable treatment plan through various treatment modalities.
-We ask that you bring any relevant medical information including the treating Doctors prescription (e.g. doctor’s reports, X-ray reports etc) for the Physiotherapist to review before assessing your problem.
+We ask that you bring any relevant medical information including the treating doctor’s prescription (e.g. doctor’s reports, X-ray reports, etc) for the Physiotherapist to review before assessing your problem.

-We also believe and follow the principles of close professional exchange of treatment planning & protocols with your primary physician or treating surgeon to ensure best possible outcome with least amount of suffering and in a shortest possible time frame.
+We also believe and follow the principles of close professional exchange of treatment planning & protocols with your primary physician or treating surgeon to ensure the best possible outcome with the least amount of suffering and in the shortest possible time frame.

 If you have multiple areas or a complex problem it is best to allow 60 minutes for a comprehensive assessment to be completed (please let our reception staff know this at the time of booking).

+Ans.
 Core stability is the balance and coordination of the muscles of the trunk to ensure that the peripheral limbs have a stable base to work off.
-Training this area can promote muscular efficiency which can prevent injuries as well as reducing injury recurrence.
-Pilates or core stability training is also successfully used in the management of long term back and neck pain.
+Training in this area can promote muscular efficiency which can prevent injuries as well as reducing injury recurrence.
+Pilates or core stability training is also successfully used in the management of long-term back and neck pain.